 Vincent Carrubba began serving on our board of directors in October 2016.
-From September 2014 through the present, Mr. Carrubba has served as the CEO of Admiral Composite Technologies Inc. ("Admiral"), where he has developed new technologies for environmentally responsible and innovative building materials which represent Admiral's product lines.
+From September 2014 through the present, Mr. Carrubba has served as the CEO of Admiral Composite Technologies Inc. ("Admiral").
+During his time at Admiral, Mr. Carrubba has helped to develop new technologies for environmentally responsible and innovative building materials which represent Admiral's product lines.
 Mr. Carrubba has also served as Admiral's Chairman since its inception in 2009.
 From September 2014 through the present, Mr. Carrubba has served as the CEO of Asia Sourcing & Communications USA Inc. and he has served as its Chairman since its inception in 2013.
 From 2002 through August 2014, Mr. Carrubba served as the Director of research and development for Interdynamics Inc. and IDQ Holdings, where he was responsible for all research and development and quality control matters, including the management of engineering, legal, patenting, regulatory, insurance and consumer relations matters.
 From 1989 through 1992, Mr. Carrubba designed and installed the New York Stock Exchange telecommunications and information technology systems.
 Mr. Carrubba has held engineering and executive positions with Xerox, General Electric, Bristol-Meyers Squibb and AT&T and he is the inventor of several patents related to telecommunications, professional tools and consumer products.
-Mr. Carrubba received a Bachelor of Arts degree in Engineering Science and a Bachelor of Science Degree in Mechanical Engineering from Columbia University SEAS in 1982.
-Our board of directors believes that Mr. Carrubba's experience and background make him a qualified and valuable member of our board of directors.
+Mr. Carrubba received a Bachelor of Arts degree in Engineering Science and a Bachelor of Science Degree in Mechanical Engineering from Columbia University's School of Engineering and Applied Science (SEAS) in 1982.

 Tony Chung was appointed to our board of directors in August 2017.
 Mr. Chung had previously served as the Company's Chief Financial Officer from December 2008 to August 2017.
 Prior to joining the Company, he was the Chief Financial Officer of Solarcity, currently a division of Tesla Inc., that provides advanced solar technology solutions.
-In 2018, Mr. Chung co-founded Hebe Inc., a blockchain based healthcare provider, where he serves as General Counsel.
-He is also the Managing Director of Baypoint Ventures, a technology investment fund.
+Mr. Chung currently serves as the Managing Director of Baypoint Ventures, a technology investment fund.
 Mr. Chung is an Attorney at Law and received a B.S. degree in business from UC Berkeley and a J.D.
 Degree from PCU Law School.
-Our board of directors believes that Mr. Chung's experience and background make him a qualified and valuable member of our board of directors.